dereknguyenio/microsoft-fabric-deployment-guide/scripts/utilities/README.md

-# Workspace Migration to F Capacity
+# PowerBI Workspace Migration to Fabric Capacity

 This notebook provides a step-by-step guide to migrating Power BI workspaces to F Capacity based on Capacity and Workspace IDs.